dap-ps/discover/README.md

 ### Step 1 Build the contracts and the embark artifacts

-#### Step 1.1 Modify contracts.js
+#### Step 1.1 Check your contracts.js

-Modify the `config/contracts.js` file in order for embark to deploy and generate for you the correct contracts Starting from line 76, replace what you have existingly for `MiniMeToken` and `Discover` with
+1. Check the `config/contracts.js` file in order for embark to work with the correct contract instance.
+Starting from line 76, replace your local addresses for `MiniMeToken` and `Discover` with

 ```
 MiniMeToken: {